jcarballomiret/simplebus/README.md

     for (int i = 0; i < 10000; i++)
         bus.SendMessage(new MyMessage() { Message = i.ToString() });

-    // Starting the worker, this will continue monitor the "Test_MyMessageQueue" queue. worker.Start();
+    // Starting the worker, this will continue monitoring the "Test_MyMessageQueue" queue. worker.Start();

-    Console.ReadLine();
 }
 ```